-The Stone Valley Forest provides sites for many formal and informal educational activities.
-It offers materials and opportunities for undergraduate and graduate student projects, class trips, and exercises.
-The Forest averages over 1,000 recorded student hours of instruction annually.
-In addition to programs related to academic units, the Forest also contains the Shaver's Creek Environmental Center and the Stone Valley Recreation Area.
-Maps, signs, and demonstration activities are distributed throughout the Forest to increase visitors' understanding of forest management.
+The Stone Valley Forest provides sites for many formal and informal educational activities for undergraduate and graduate student projects, class trips, and exercises.
+The forest averages more than 1,000 recorded student hours of instruction annually.
+In addition to programs related to academic units, the forest also contains the Shaver's Creek Environmental Center and the Stone Valley Recreation Area.
+Maps, signs, and demonstration activities are distributed throughout the forest to increase visitors' understanding of forest management.